AirtestProject/Poco/README.rst

 click
 '''''

-The anchorPoint of UI element is put to the click point by default.
-When the first argument (relative click position) is passed to the function, the coordinates of the top-left corner of the bounding box will be `[0, 0]` and the bottom right corner coordinates will be `[1, 1]`.
-The deviation range can be less than 0 or larger than 1.
-If the deviation range is in interval (0, 1), it means it lies beyond the bounding box.
+The anchorPoint of UI element is attached to the click point by default.
+When the first argument (the relative click position) is passed to the function, the coordinates of the top-left corner of the bounding box become `[0, 0]` and the bottom right corner coordinates are `[1, 1]`.
+The click range area can be less than 0 or larger than 1.
+If the click range area lies in the interval (0, 1), it means it is beyond the bounding box.

 Following example demonstrates how to use ``click`` function